Galazzah/tts/README.md

 [Here's an example in C#](https://onedrive.live.com/prev?cid=09a8c02c3b59e575&id=9A8C02C3B59E575%21123&v=TextFileEditor)

-Get your access code here: https://dev.projectoxford.ai/
+Get your access code here: https://www.projectoxford.ai/Subscription (Client-ID is your Microsoft account ID and Client-Secret is your TTS API subscription key)

 Python 3 and flask implementation